Robopoly/Robopoly_Bluetooth/README.md

     // ex: change the Bluetooth module baud rate Bluetooth.setBaud("19200");

 In case faster data speeds are needed the baud rate (bits per second) can be changed with this method.
-It will take effect when the module is power cycled.
-Do not select a baud rate of 115200 or higher, it won't work for some reason and has to be reconfigured with something that can communicate that fast.
+It will take effect when the module is power cycled. **Do not select a baud rate of 115200 or higher**, it won't work for some reason and has to be reconfigured with something that can communicate that fast.

 The standard available baud rates are 4800, 9600, 19200, 38400, 57600, by default it's 9600.